The PHN has a commitment to strong, effective governance.

 Mr David Conry AM

 David is Managing Director of Damarcon, a privately owned boutique advisory and investment business.
-He has over 15 years of experience on private, government and community sector boards, including Youngcare, Australian Institute of Health and Welfare, Health and Wellbeing QLD and the Australian Institute of Management.
+He has over 15 years of experience on private, government and community sector boards.

-David has a strong community focus and was awarded the honour of Queensland’s Australian of the Year 2007 and EY Social Entrepreneur of the Year for his work in founding the national disability organization, Youngcare.
-In 2019 he was awarded the Order of Australia for his significant contribution to the disability and arts sectors.
+David has a strong community focus and was awarded an Order of Australia, Queensland’s Australian of the Year, and EY Social Entrepreneur of the Year.

 Mr Grant Dearlove